History of weapons: 21st century

+In November 2019, the G6-52 155mm self-propelled howitzer broke the world record for the longest 155mm artillery shot, reaching a range of 76.28 kilometers, which significantly surpassed the typical ranges of conventional 155mm artillery, achieved in collaboration with Rheinmetall Denel Munition in South Africa.
+This record-breaking shot was made using a specialized velocity-enhanced long-range projectile (V-LAP) and a special top-charge.
+The South African G6 Howitzer had already broken such a record previously; in September 2001, the G6 achieved a range of 53.6 km using the new V-LAP, effectively breaking the world record twice.

 The first practical laser weapon, called the Laser Weapon System, was built by the United States Navy and installed on the USS Ponce.
 It is designed to destroy fast and small targets such as simple incoming missiles, primitive fast attack craft and drones at very short distance.

 There are new physical principles weapons being created using emerging technologies such as super-high frequencies or psychophysics.